danmofo/dkp-manager/README.md

 ## Up next...
 - Forgotten password
+	- todo: Send an email with the link in, implement the form which collects the new password, reset the token after password has changed.
+Talk about improvements to this system and flaws that it has.
 	- When a user created on the website, generate a token and store in the database
 	- Send a link with the token as a URL parameter
 	- User clicks link